Tote Multiple Betting Guide

 Multi-leg bets are also popular on tote systems.
-In Britain, the most popular is the Placepot, but all multi-leg bets offered by the British tote are similar in their style.
-They all involve picking one or more horses in each leg to fulfill the bet’s main criterion.
+In Australia, the most popular is the Win bet, but in the UK, Placepot bets are incredibly popular.
+Here, all multi-leg bets offered by the British tote are similar in their style.
+They all involve picking one or more horses in each leg to fulfil the bet’s main criterion.
 For the Placepot, it is horses to place (on traditional place terms) in the first six races on a card.

 On the Jackpot, you must find the winner of all six races.
 The Quadpot operates like the Placepot, but from the third to sixth leg inclusive.
 It mostly attracts those who have gone out of the Placepot in an early leg.

 Most punters tend to ‘perm’ their bet, which is short for permutation and involves taking multiple horses in one or more legs.
 How many legs you are placing is simple to calculate: just multiply the number of selections you have in each leg.

 If you put in a Placepot bet with three selections in leg one and two in each subsequent leg, your stake would be 96 (3x2x2x2x2x2) times your unit stake, which can be as little as 10p (total stake must come to at least £2).